Fun Things to do while in Cancun, Mexico

-Cancun lies on a 13-mile-long, 396-meter-long, L-shaped island off the coast of the Yucatán peninsula, which is perhaps Mexico’s most famous tourist destination.
+Cancun lies on a 13-mile-long, 396-meter-long, L-shaped island off the coast of the Yucatán peninsula, perhaps Mexico’s most famous tourist destination.

 Cancun has always been a paradise.
 Cancun was built especially for luxury travelers.
 The large resort was constructed from the jungle and the pristine beach in just over a decade.

-More than three million tourists visit every year, making it yet to be one of the world’s most popular tourist destinations.
-You will never run out of adventures in this region with its extensive coral reefs and white-sand beaches.
+More than three million tourists visit yearly, making it one of the world’s most popular tourist destinations.
+However, you will never run out of adventures in this region with its extensive coral reefs and white-sand beaches.